Pain Medication and Cannabis

-Northwest Spine and Pain Medicine is currently working with Washington State University on a research program looking at efficacy of Goalistics online pain program combined with health coaching at treating chronic pain.
-Validating the effectiveness of Goalistics Chronic Pain Program and other online modalities would increase the scope of treatment options readily available to those suffering from chronic pain.
-Space is limited in this study.
-If you are interested, talk to your provider.
+Northwest Spine and Pain Medicine partnered with Washington State University on a research program looking at efficacy of Goalistics Online Pain Program combined with health coaching at treating chronic pain.
+Validating the effectiveness of Goalistics Chronic Pain Program and other online modalities helps to increase the scope of treatment options readily available to those suffering from chronic pain.

 Building Efficacy for Successful Opioid Tapering